 Black Friday 2021: Deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's, Home Depot and more

-Black Friday 2021 is officially here.
-Most major retailers, from Amazon to Walmart to Best Buy to Target, have all already kicked off massive Black Friday sales, with great deals on tech, apparel, kitchenware, gift cards and more.
+Black Friday 2021 is here.
+Major retailers, from Amazon to Walmart to Best Buy to Target, have been offering massive Black Friday sales for the better part of a month already, but today starts the final round of big discounts.
+With great deals on tech, apparel, kitchenware, gift cards and more, there might not be a better day for deals than today.

 What you need to know about Black Friday 2021